Crust (CRU) Hits Market Capitalization of $74.00 Million

-Crust (CURRENCY:CRU) traded 2.8% lower against the dollar during the 24-hour period ending at 20:00 PM E.T. on December 18th.
-One Crust coin can now be bought for approximately $42.40 or 0.00117874 BTC on exchanges.
-In the last week, Crust has traded down 25.1% against the dollar.
-Crust has a market cap of $74.00 million and $7.41 million worth of Crust was traded on exchanges in the last 24 hours.
+Crust (CURRENCY:CRU) traded down 2.8% against the U.S. dollar during the 24 hour period ending at 19:00 PM Eastern on December 25th.
+One Crust coin can currently be bought for approximately $42.40 or 0.00117874 BTC on major cryptocurrency exchanges.
+During the last seven days, Crust has traded 25.1% lower against the U.S. dollar.
+Crust has a total market cap of $74.00 million and $7.41 million worth of Crust was traded on exchanges in the last 24 hours.

 - Advanced Technology Coin (ARC) traded up 0.9% against the dollar and now trades at $0.30 or 0.00000609 BTC.